 The condition of your roof also makes a difference, because an older roof may be unable to tolerate the added weight for larger gutters.

 The fact that wider gutters naturally collect more leaves, twigs and ice over time isn’t really an issue as long as it can pass through your downspouts.
-Switching to a 3″x4″ or larger downspout can help.
+Switching to a 3″x4″ or larger downspout can sometimes help with this issue.

 To check precipitation rates in your area, search for “annual rainfall in [your city] or [your state]” online.
 Pick a reliable resource like US Climate Data or Statista.

-If your city gets more than 30 inches of rain, that’s a strong indicator that you should go with a wider 6″ gutter.
+If your city gets more than 30″ of rain, that’s a strong indicator that you should go with a wider 6″ gutter.
 In arid zones like Arizona or New Mexico, so little rain falls that overflow is unlikely to happen in the first place.

 Planning to sell?
-Upgrading to 6″ gutters will give you another benefit to include when you’re advertising, but unfortunately it won’t significantly change the value of your home.
+Upgrading to 6″ gutters will give you another benefit to advertise, but unfortunately it won’t significantly change the value of your home.

 Be cautious about trying to save money by going with cheaper materials, like vinyl.
 You might save a little upfront, but you’re risking much more expensive repairs and early replacement later on down the road.

 Asphalt shingles are your roof’s first line of defense against water, snow, and ice.
-When they’re relatively new and still in good condition, they still contain enough petrochemical oils to repel water, which helps direct it down into your gutters.
+When they’re relatively new and still in good condition, they still contain enough petrochemical oils to repel water toward your drip edge and then downward into your gutters.

-Over time, aging asphalt shingles can become dry or brittle from constant exposure to UV rays, harsh weather, and temperature extremes.
-This can interfere with your roof’s ability to shed water, causing rain to overshoot the gutter or seep into your fascia and walls.
+Over time, aging asphalt shingles can become dry or brittle from constant exposure to the elements.
+This can lead to shingle loss, cracks, and even leaks over time.

 In general, 5″ gutters will look sleeker and stand out less on cottages, bungalows, and smaller homes.
-By comparison, 6″ gutters may feel bulky or stick out like a sore thumb, but the wider diameter actually looks better on larger homes instead.
+By comparison, 6″ gutters may feel bulky or stick out like a sore thumb, but the wider diameter actually looks better on larger homes and more complicated roof styles instead.

 Your fascia and roofing system also need to be able to handle the added weight of larger gutters.
 If you aren’t sure how to calculate this, you have structural damage along the edge of your roof, or you’re missing shingles, contact a roofer for advice first.